Your sprouting questions, answered.

 ● Some seeds aren’t sprouting: It’s normal to find seeds that don’t germinate.
 Unsprouted seeds are safe to eat along with your sprouts as long as they haven’t developed mold or bacteria – and some people find them delicious!
 If you’d prefer to keep them out of your sandwich, you can simply rinse them off when it’s time to harvest your sprouts.

-â—Ź Seeds are falling out of the lid: Before they sprout, smaller seeds like broccoli can fit through the gap between the lid and the stand.
+● Seeds are falling out of the lid: Before they sprout, a few of the smaller seeds like clover can sometimes fit through the holes in the lid.
 Simply pour water out slowly, at a gentle angle, to avoid losing any seeds while you rinse and drain.
 Once sprouts grow in size, they will no longer escape.

 ● I forgot a step: A seed in soil typically does not receive “perfect” conditions, but still finds a way to grow.
 In the same way, sprout seeds are resilient.
 They thrive under the right conditions but will always try to grow even when things aren’t perfect.
 If you forget a step, just move to the next step and see what happens.